drogue-iot/reqwless/README.md

 It offers two sets of APIs:

-* A low-level `request` API which allows you to contruct HTTP requests and write them to a `embedded-io` transport.
+* A low-level `request` API which allows you to construct HTTP requests and write them to a `embedded-io` transport.
 * A higher level `client` API which uses the `embedded-nal-async` (+ optional `embedded-tls`) crates to establish TCP + TLS connections.

 ## example